 In fact, making a WorkCover claim has nothing to do with your employer.
 You’re not asking them to pay out of their own pocket – it’s just like any other insurance policy that pays out when you need it.

 Many workers are also often scared to submit a claim because they fear retaliation, like being fired.
 But your employer can’t use your injury to terminate your employment for at least 12 months.
 It’s an added layer of protection to prevent people from losing their jobs when recovering from work-related injuries.
+Read more about what to do if you're fired while on WorkCover here.

 And your boss doesn’t have to agree with submitting a WorkCover claim, nor do you have to wait for them to do it.
 You can and should submit your own online via the WorkCover website, like our client Adrian did.